EntroGD: Scalable Generalized Deduplication for Efficient Direct Analytics on Compressed IoT Data: Performance Evaluation

 \subsubsection{Clustering Quality}

 As shown in Fig.~\ref{fig:metrics_scatter_side_by_side} and~\ref{fig:metrics_scatter_side_by_side_plus}, and summarized in Table~\ref{tab:clustering_performance_summary}, both EntroGD and GreedyGD+ achieve clustering quality nearly identical to that of the original data, whereas GreedyGD shows higher error.
 Specifically, EntroGD and GreedyGD+ attain a median AR of 1.001 (1.009 for GreedyGD), indicating minimal distortion in clustering structure, and exhibit strong consistency with the original results, with median AMI scores of 0.961 and 0.968, respectively, compared with 0.912 for GreedyGD.
 The Silhouette coefficients of EntroGD (0.393) and GreedyGD+ (0.394) are also higher than that of GreedyGD (0.389), indicating more cohesive and well-separated clusters.
 The improvement stems from the storage and use of deviation means in analytics, which provide a more accurate summary of intra-base deviations compared to the centroid approximation used in GreedyGD.
-Although this enhancement increases ADR slightly compared to GreedyGD, the values correspond to only $2.6\%$ of the original data, i.e., EntroGD and GreedyGD+ achieve high accuracy with a tiny fraction of the data.